 - Absolutely consider policies that reflect best practices, whether you buy them from professionals or develop them using information security standards and laws as a guide.
 If for every security obligation you have there are policy clauses that cover them, then you are off to a good start (not finished, mind you).

 - Be sure that the policy clauses reflect what you actually do.
-When designing policies you are stating what you believe to be reasonable controls and processes.
+When designing policies you are stating what you believe to be reasonable cyber security controls and processes.
 Make sure that you can actually accomplish those controls and processes by reviewing them with the management and personnel who will have to carry out the policies.

 - Ensure that procedures, training materials, job descriptions and performance reviews reference the policies and require adherence.